girot-ethz/ddm/14_3D_Printing_Tutorial.md

 > View on a print bed of a SLS printer. the white powder volume is a finished model.
 In a next step you blow the loose powder out to get to your printed model.
 (Source: sinterit.com)

 The print bed is filled with a thin layer of powder.
 A CO2 laser melts layer by layer.
-The layers are visible but covered by the not melted powder which work as a bridge and allows printing without any support structure.
+The layers are not visible because they are covered by the not melted powder which work as a bridge and allows printing without any support structure.
 As soon as the print is finished, you blow the loose powder out of the print and your finished model appears.
 From all the technologies mentioned, this one is far the most expensive.

 ![3D_Printing_07_SLS_Model.png](doc/3D_Printing_07_SLS_Model.png)

 > The prints of a SLS printer have a extreme high resolution.
-Need no Support structure and have no visible layerstructures.
+Need no Support structure and have no visible layer structures.
 (Source: youtube.com/philipps3ddruck)

 ##### Available Printers at RAPLAB